Integrating Xdebug with the PHP interpreter

 To disable the Zend Debugger and Zend Optimizer tools, which block Xdebug, remove or comment out the following lines in the php.ini file:zend_extension=<path_to_zend_debugger> zend_extension=<path_to_zend_optimizer>

-To enable Xdebug, locate the
+To enable Xdebug, locate or create the

 [Xdebug]section in the php.ini file and update it as follows:[Xdebug] zend_extension="<path to php_xdebug.dll>" xdebug.remote_enable=1 xdebug.remote_port="<the port for Xdebug to listen to>" (the default port is 9000)